 A Leadership in Higher Education M.Ed. offers opportunities for individuals who seek leadership positions at community colleges, universities, and nonprofit organizations.
 Competencies developed in the program prepare you to assume a wide range of roles that include student life (e.g. residential life, career center, advising, enrollment management, and student activities), academic affairs, financial aid, multicultural affairs, institutional research, P-16 transitions, and nonprofit work that addresses issues of policy and practice.
 The program is appropriate for individuals who have recently received their baccalaureate degrees and who are interested in entry level positions in higher education settings as well as individuals who are currently working in higher education environments, but who want the necessary tools and networks to change their professional trajectories.

-For more information, questions, or if you would like to set up a time to talk with us, please contact Jessica Salvador, Graduate Staff Assistant, at email@example.com or (206) 221-8384.
+For more information, questions, or if you would like to set up a time to talk with us regarding the M.Ed. in Leadership in Higher Education, please contact Christian Love, Graduate Staff Assistant, at email@example.com or (206) 221-8384.

 Higher Education (Ph.D.)

 The College of Education's Higher Education doctoral program offers additional opportunities to examine the unique challenges that exist within the higher education landscape.
 The Master's program provides a solid foundation to be successful in doctorate programs that focus on Higher Education.
 For more information or questions regarding the doctoral degree, please e-mail firstname.lastname@example.org.

 A UW study of several district research partnerships attempting to implement central office improvement programs backed by research found successful efforts require internal leaders who want to learn and improve along with their staff.